Blended Learning 2.0

 One part of the Navigator contains general information about Kiron, your study options in different locations as well as the requirements.

 Another part of the Navigator is a self-assessment.
 It is a tool that helps you learn and reflect about your possible student experience at Kiron by asking you questions.
-It will help you decide if Kiron offer what you want.
+It will help you decide if Kiron offers what you want.

 Kiron Campus is the online platform for students where they can find the study planner, prep courses, language courses, forum, and other student services.